Robert J Trulaske, Sr. College of Business

 Maximum Credits Enrolled

-A student may register for more than 18 credits for a fall or spring term and more than 9 credits for a summer term.
+In special circumstances, a student may register for more than 18 credits for a fall or spring term and more than 9 credits for a summer term.
 Students must obtain the permission of their academic advisor in the Trulaske College of Business to enroll in additional credits.

 The S/U grading system is limited to unrestricted elective courses or courses only offered with a S/U grade.

 - UM Term (Semester) GPA: GPA on courses taken in a single semester

 - UM Cumulative GPA: GPA on courses taken at a University of Missouri system campus (Columbia, Kansas City, Rolla (S&T), St. Louis)